chemouna/AlgorithmsCatalog/README.md

   counting sort.
 Only the final loop is different Since American Flag Sort is in-place, the value in a new output array we need to swap instead in place

+### Sorting nearly sorted data
+Sorting nearly sorted data is common in practice :
+  - Insertion sort is the clear winner for nearly sorted data.
+  - Bubble sort is fast, but insertion sort has lower overhead.
+  - Shell sort is fast because it is based on insertion sort.
+  - Merge sort, heap sort, and quick sort do not adapt to nearly sorted data.
+  - Insertion sort provides a O(n2) worst case algorithm that adapts to O(n) time when the data is nearly sorted.
+  -

 ### External Sorting
+can handle massive amounts of data.
+External sorting is required when the data being sorted do not fit into the main memory of a computing device (usually RAM) and instead they must reside in the slower external memory (usually a hard drive).
+External sorting typically uses a hybrid sort-merge strategy.
+In the sorting phase, chunks of data small enough to fit in main memory are read, sorted, and written out to a temporary file.
+In the merge phase, the sorted subfiles are combined into a single larger file.

 ### In-Place RadixSort